ngOfficeUIFabric/ng-officeuifabric/docs/guides/CODING.md

 If your directive needs to include JavaScript, manually add an override line item in the `.gitignore` and `BuildConfig.APP_KEEP_JS` property found in the `\build\gulp\config.ts` file to ensure the file is:
   1. not deleted by the cleanup process
   1. are included in source control

+## Commit Messages

+Do your best to factor commits appropriately, i.e not too large with unrelated things in the same commit, and not too small with the same small change applied N times in N different commits.
+If there was some accidental reformatting or whitespace changes during the course of your commits, please rebase them away before submitting the PR.

+## Versioning

+We use [semver](http://semver.org/) for versioning with one exception: the goal is to march to 1.0.0 which means this project has complete component & theming coverage with the Office UI Fabric 1.0.0 release.

+With each new component, we will bump the minor version and with each bug fix / patch we'll bump the patch version.